linsalrob/atavide_lite/README.md

 Gadi uses PBS for scheduling a `/g/data` drive that is used for temporary storage.
 Gadi does not allow array jobs, so we have to run each step separately.

+Gadi also has fast local drives that are accessible from compute nodes, and they are at `$PBS_JOBFS`